 This spring the network that brought us fantasy TV shows like Once Upon a Time and Marvel’s Agents of S.H.I.E.L.D. will unleash a brand new sci-fi TV show called The Crossing.
 And this one is very different from anything ABC has done, but nonetheless, have my interest peaked.

 The Crossing is about Port Canaan.
 A small town in Washington that is suddenly flooded by refugees from 180 years in the future.
-With the technology available almost two centuries from now, 500 people fled the war-torn ruins of the future in search for a chance of survival.
+With the technology available almost two centuries from now, 500 people fled the war-torn ruins of the future in search of a chance of survival.
 47 made it to the past.
 At the forefront will be the town’s sheriff Jude Miller.
 Emma Ren, a federal agent that is brought in to investigate this phenomenon.
 And Reece, a woman with enhanced abilities from the future searching for her daughter.

 This series is one of the new sci-fi TV shows that not only has a very interesting, science-fiction-like concept.
 But it also will be an intriguing thriller that is very character, drama and conspiracy-driven.
 And if you liked Lost or The 4400.
-Then you definitely need to watch The Crossing when it airs it’s first episode on Monday, April 2 on ABC.
+Then you definitely need to watch The Crossing when it airs its first episode on Monday, April 2 on ABC.

 Cloak & Dagger